2024-2025 Policy Library

 Conduct Warning

 A Conduct Warning is used to respond to minor violations of College policy for which a warning or other minor disciplinary response is needed.
 These are often first-time violations; however, depending on the seriousness of the alleged misconduct, a more significant response may be appropriate, even for a first-time violation.
-Examples of first-time violations that could be considered for a Conduct Warning include but are not limited to: underage possession or consumption of alcohol, excessive noise, riding a motorized scooter on the interior of campus, or minor housing policy violations such as removing furniture from a lounge or violations of the Guest Policy.
+Examples of first-time violations that could be considered for a Conduct Warning include but are not limited to: underage possession or minor consumption of alcohol, excessive noise, riding a motorized scooter on the interior of campus, or minor housing policy violations such as removing furniture from a lounge or violations of the Guest Policy.

 When the College determines a Conduct Warning is appropriate, a Conduct Administrator will send the student a letter notifying them of the alleged misconduct and the relevant College policy.
 In addition to a warning, other educational sanctions or responses to the student’s conduct may be communicated in the letter as an appropriate (e.g., educational sanctions, restitution, apology letter, etc.).